-LeMoyne’s Chain of Parks Art Festival is honored to be a part of Tallahassee’s cultural identity for 26 years!
+LeMoyne’s Chain of Parks Art Festival is honored to be a part of Tallahassee’s cultural identity for 27 years!
+(Please note: site updates are in progress for 2027 — some content may still reflect 2026).

 Learn about the Chain of Parks Art Festival